 when i returned the next afternoon, JW and two of his dogs met me on his four-wheeler. his younger, prickly-faced, able-bodied friend followed on another, smiling, spitting, wearing a dirty, faded shirt and hat each emblazoned with racecars. it took us about fifteen seconds to become buddies, and about thirty more for him to start calling me "sitty boy-h." he was there because JW was too large to comfortably get up and down off the ground. for the remainder of the afternoon, when exerting himself, JW would periodically yowl: ohh-hhh!
 JAY-sus!
 HOO!

-believe it or not, i drove that four-ton brick shithouse through the night and the entirety of the great state of mississippi, by the light of the full moon. at first i thought i'd leave it on the outskirts of town and have my more competent middle-aged neighbors help me drive it in the next day, but rolling into new orleans near 4AM, it dawned on me that tchoupitoulas street, a mere four blocks from my house, was made for semi trucks to bring goods to and from the great ships on the banks of the mississippi river. that's what i'd do! descending from the interstate below sea level and into town, i felt like a rookie pilot landing their first jet airliner. i nervously pulled into the parking lot of my neighborhood's grocery store, where my "investment" would remain for the night. upon finally turning the engine off i felt, perhaps for the first time in my short life, a little like Rocky. i briskly walked down tchoupitoulas street towards home, past odd drunken undergraduates stumbling like zombies out of F&M's patio bar, shaking my head and giggling. back home, food had spoiled in the trash.
+but, believe it or not, i drove that four-ton brick shithouse through the night and the entirety of the great state of mississippi, under the light of a full moon. at first i thought i'd leave it on the outskirts of town and have my more competent middle-aged neighbors help me drive it in the next day, but rolling into new orleans near 4AM, it dawned on me that tchoupitoulas street, a mere four blocks from my house, was made for semi trucks to bring goods to and from the great ships on the banks of the mississippi river. that's what i'd do! descending from the interstate below sea level and into town, i felt like a rookie pilot landing their first jet airliner. i nervously pulled into the parking lot of my neighborhood's grocery store, where my "investment" would remain for the night. upon finally turning the engine off i felt, perhaps for the first time in my short life, a little like Rocky. i briskly walked down tchoupitoulas street towards home, past odd drunken undergraduates stumbling like zombies out of F&M's patio bar, shaking my head and giggling. back home, food had spoiled in the trash.

 when i woke the next morning and stepped onto my front porch with a cup of tea, morgan, my neighbor who'd loaned me his truck, was already waiting. so! he said, with usual mischief in his voice, squinting one eye. y'made it. yep, i told him. and you know, the funniest thing happened this morning when i woke up: when i went into the bathroom to take a leak, my nuts were twice as big as they were yesterday!